-In thinking about your AdWords campaigns you want to consider: what actually deserves its own campaign?
+In thinking about your Google Ads (formerly known as AdWords) campaigns you want to consider: what actually deserves its own campaign?
 Obviously campaigns are collections of ad groups, which house ads and keywords, but when do you need to create a new campaign versus just putting all of your ad groups into the same campaign you already have?
 There are really two high-level reasons you might create a new campaign:

 Important to note here: most of the time you’ll want settings that are truly critical to the success of your campaigns to trump an organizational approach to organizing campaigns.
 Here’s an example:

 Let’s say we sell shoes.
 We want to break our campaigns out by product names, and then include all of the different variations of that product in various ad groups.
 This would let us see the product performance at a quick glance.

 But obviously we want to create separate search network and content network campaigns for each of these products.
 OK, so maybe we do something like Product Name – Search and Product Name – Content.
 This is a little messier but we can still probably manage it.

 Now what if we find that the sales process on mobile is a bit suboptimal with our shopping cart?
 While the dev team works on it we want to split out mobile traffic into its own campaign so our content network costs won’t be so high.
 Now we have three versions of each product campaign, and things are starting to become a bit messy.